-In the situation of an outbreak the following activities must be carried out:
+In an outbreak situation the following activities must be carried out:

-- Mass vaccination campaign by health authorities - Rapid detection of suspected cases - Referrals of suspected cases to health facilities - Social mobilization to get children vaccinated in the community - Health promotion and - Observation of respiratory etiquettes (such as covering of nose and mouth when sneezing or coughing).
+- Mass vaccination campaign by health authorities. - Rapid detection of suspected cases - Referrals of suspected cases to health facilities - Social mobilization to get children vaccinated in the community - Health promotion and - Observation of respiratory etiquettes (such as covering of nose and mouth when sneezing or coughing).

-In the organization or company
+In an organization or company